-The 10 Most Magnificent Japanese Gardens
+The 10 Most Beautiful Japanese Gardens

 Beautiful Japanese gardens are more than just an art form.
 Heavily influenced by Japanese religious ideals and conceptualized to complement other forms of Japanese art, Nihon Teien (日本庭園) are the synthesis of the country’s Zen philosophy, cultural accomplishments, and spiritual thought.
 Not visiting at least one when in Japan is popularly considered akin to tragedy.

-The Top 10 Beautiful Gardens to Visit When in Japan
+10 Beautiful Gardens to Visit When in Japan

 - Kenroku-en, Kanazawa (兼六園)